lightning-rod-labs/sculpt/README.md

 # Sculptor
-LLM-Powered Data Extraction
+Simple structured data extraction with LLMs

-Sculptor simplifies structured information extraction from unstructured text using Large Language Models (LLMs).
+Sculptor streamlines structured data extraction from unstructured text using LLMs.
 Sculptor makes it easy to:
-- Define exactly what structured data you want to extract (strings, enums, numbers, booleans, lists, etc.)
+- Define exactly what data you want to extract with a simple schema API
-- Process text at scale with automatic validation and type conversion
+- Process at scale with parallel execution and automatic type validation
-- Chain multiple extraction steps together for complex and multi-stage analysis

-Common use cases include:
-1. **Two-Stage Analysis**:
+- Build multi-step pipelines that filter and transform data, optionally with different LLMs for each step
+- Configure extraction steps, prompts, and entire workflows in simple config files (YAML/JSON)

+Common usage patterns:
-   - Filter large datasets using a cost-effective model (e.g., identify relevant customer feedback)
-   - Perform detailed analysis on the filtered subset using a more powerful model
+- **Two-tier Analysis**: Quickly filter large datasets using a cost-effective model (e.g., to identify relevant records) before performing more detailed analysis on that smaller, refined subset with a more expensive model.

-2. **Structured Data Extraction**:
-   - Extract specific fields from unstructured sources (Reddit posts, meeting notes, websites)
+- **Structured Data Extraction**: Extract specific fields or classifications from unstructured sources (e.g., Reddit posts, meeting notes, web pages) and convert them into structured datasets for quantitative analysis (sentiment scores, topics, meeting criteria, etc).
-   - Convert text into analyzable data (sentiment scores, engagement levels, topic classifications)
-   - Generate structured datasets for quantitative analysis

-3. **Template-Based Generation**:
-   - Extract structured information (industry, use cases, contact details)
-   - Use the extracted fields to generate customized content (emails, reports, summaries)
+- **Template-Based Generation**: Extract structured information into standardized fields, then use the fields for templated content generation.
+Example: extract structured data from websites, filter on requirements, then use the data to generate template-based outreach emails.

 ## Core Concepts